 It’s that time of the year… Do you struggle to get your kids to write thank-you notes?
-The late legendary advice columnist, Ann Landers, once said that the majority of the letters she received fell into two categories—agony from a writer whose spouse was having an affair or sadness from a grandparent who never received thank-you notes from grandchildren.
+The late legendary advice columnist, Ann Landers, once said that the majority of the letters she received fell into two categories—worry from someone about their marriage or sadness from a grandparent who never received thank-you notes from grandchildren.

 I keep some of my favorite thank-you notes taped up in my laundry room.
 I love seeing them while I'm working!